 To our knowledge, every targeted therapy approved or in clinical development for the treatment of RAS-dependent cancers acts on targets that lie either upstream or downstream of RAS(ON) within the cellular signaling cascade.
 Historically, direct inhibition of any RAS protein has been challenging due to a lack of tractable, or "druggable," binding pockets.
 However, selective inhibitors of the inactive GDP-bound, or "OFF" form, of KRAS^{G12C} are being developed by several companies.
-Recently reported initial clinical results from two RAS(OFF) inhibitors targeting mutant KRAS^{G12C} suggest significant clinical benefit and provide strong pharmacologic validation of this oncoprotein as a cancer driver.
+Recently reported initial clinical results from early testing of a RAS(OFF) inhibitor (Amgen's AMG 510) that targets mutant KRAS^{G12C} suggest significant clinical benefit and provide strong pharmacologic validation of this oncoprotein as a cancer driver.
 These results, along with other preclinical data, provide a compelling basis for our commitment to targeting oncogenic mutant forms of RAS(ON).
 We are not aware of any programs in clinical development that have successfully targeted any RAS(ON) protein.
-In tumor cells addicted to RAS(ON), we believe that selective inhibitors of RAS(ON) will suppress cell growth and survival and be less susceptible to adaptive resistance mechanisms recognized for RAS(OFF) inhibitors.
+In tumor cells addicted to RAS(ON), we believe that selective inhibitors of RAS(ON) will be highly effective at suppressing cell growth and survival and also less susceptible to adaptive resistance mechanisms recognized for RAS(OFF) inhibitors.

 The key drug discovery challenge for any known RAS(ON) protein is the absence of a tractable drug binding site on these RAS(ON) proteins, including different RAS isoforms and mutants.
 One molecular site of particular focus has been a switch region protein shallow, solvent-exposed groove, or "valley," that has been detected exclusively in the GTP-bound forms of RAS.
 Our proprietary tri-complex technology enables us to discover small molecule compounds that inhibit this site by inducing new druggable pockets.
 This approach is inspired by a biological phenomenon observed in nature, as exemplified by rapamycin.
 These tri-complexes exploit the surfaces of the two adjacent proteins to form a new ligand-binding pocket.
 The chaperone protein in the tri-complex helps to form the ligand binding site for the small molecule compound.
-Further, by physically participating in the tri-complex in the presence of the compound, the chaperone protein sterically occludes the target protein and prevents interaction with affiliated proteins required for propagating oncogenic signals.
+Further, by physically participating in the tri-complex in the presence of the compound, the chaperone proteins sterically occludes the target protein and prevents interaction with affiliated proteins required for propagating oncogenic signals.

-Figure 17: KRAS^{G12C}(ON) inhibitor RM-009 drives formation of a tri-complex binding to an induced pocket at the interface between KRAS^{G12C}(ON) and cyclophilin A.
+Figure 10: KRAS^{G12C}(ON) inhibitor RM-A drives formation of a tri-complex binding to an induced pocket at the interface between KRAS^{G12C}(ON) and cyclophilin A.

-Surface representation of atomic resolution crystal structures of KRAS^{G12C} (loaded with a non-hydrolysable analog of GTP in grey, gamma phosphate shown in yellow) (KRAS^{G12C}(ON), green) and a binary complex of RM-009 (ochre) and cyclophilin A (brown) (a).
+Surface representation of atomic resolution crystal structures of KRAS^{G12C} (loaded with a non-hydrolysable analog of GTP in grey, gamma phosphate shown in yellow) (KRAS^{G12C}(ON), green) and a binary complex of RM-A (ochre) and cyclophilin A (brown) (a).
 The shallow, solvent-exposed groove, or "valley," between the switch I (blue) and switch II (red) regions of KRAS is highlighted.
-The cyclophilin A-RM-009 binary complex binds to KRAS^{G12C}(ON) to form a tri-complex (b) with RM-009 bound in an induced binding pocket at the interface between the two proteins, visible following digital removal of the ligand (c).
+The cyclophilin A-RM-A binary complex binds to KRAS^{G12C}(ON) to form a tri-complex (b) with RM-A bound in an induced binding pocket at the interface between the two proteins, visible following digital removal of the ligand (c).